 Create your “why.”
 Ask yourself, why did I start this blog?
 What’s my passion?
 What’s my motivation to start, and why do I keep going?
 Write your answers down and keep it where you can always look at it!

-It may sound silly, but I’m serious it works!
-Even I have a “why”.
+It may sound silly, but it works!

 And, I mean, I get it.
 It can be tempting to check out some profitable niches and wanting to try some of them out.
 If they made money for other people, why wouldn’t they make money for you right?
 It makes sense, but there’s a catch.